Migrations & Seeds

 You can generate a seed file via bin/cli make:seed.
 You can invoke make:seed with a couple of different arguments:

-• bin/cli make:seed --table=users will also create database/seeds/##-users.js, but it will also set the table name for you.
+bin/cli make:seed userswill createdatabase/seeds/##-users.js, but will not infer a table name.bin/cli make:seed --table=userswill also createdatabase/seeds/##-users.js, but it will also set the table name for you.